 Art is fundamental to deal with essential subjects.
 Improving access to culture for as many as possible is a means of sensibility and innovation awakening.

 The ellipse Prize wants to help artists mobility to share their work and to upgrade their creative thinking with meetings with other like-minded creators from different cultures.
-It is crucial to support them in a more globalised world where economic and social disparities are growing.
+It’s crucial to support them in a more globalised world where economic and social disparities are growing.

-Across this program, ellipse art projects is committed to facilitate an artist to gain access to international networks through an artistic residency and an exhibition in France every year.
+Across this program, ellipse art projects is committed to facilitate an artist to gain access to international networks through an exhibition in France every year.